cerebris/railsapi-resources/README.md

 #### Namespaces

-Railsapi::Resources supports namespacing of resources.
+RailsAPI::Resources supports namespacing of resources.
 With namespacing you can version your API.

 ## Contributing